niklasramo/mezr/README.md

 The *options* argument should be an object.
 You may configure it with the following properties.

 * **element** &nbsp;&mdash;&nbsp; *element / window / document / array*
   * The element which is to be positioned.
+This element's position needs to be either "relative", "absolute" or "fixed" for the function to work correctly.
+Although "sticky" elements are considered to be positioned this method does not yet support calculating their placement correctly.
   * Default: `null`
   * Element: the element’s edge is considered to be “border”.
   * Array: allows one to control which layer (content, padding, scroll, border, margin) is considered as the element's edge, e.g. `[someElem, 'content']`.